kcbreum/datafun-04-jupyter/README.md

 # datafun-04-jupyter

 Professional analytics project using Git, Python, venv, pip, Markdown and VS Code to demonstrate the creation of an initial data story in Jupyter Notebook.
 This project utilizes a virtual environment with popular libraries for data analytics, including pandas, matplotlib, and seaborn.
+C
-Commands were used on a Windows machine running PowerShell.
+ommands were used on a Windows machine running PowerShell.

 ## Create Project Virtual Environment